Ewaolx/Computer-Vision/image_warping/readme.txt

-Implemented image warping using RANSAC algorithm
+Implemented image warping using affine transfomation of the image